NUSiGEM/EcoGrow/README.md

 # User Guide
-21/10/2019  Currently only SgrS and HicA- HicB are working
+21/10/2019  Currently only SgrS and HicA-HicB are working